 This guidance was revised in September 2018.(Paragraphs 2.2.4 Reserved Instruments Activities, 3.4.4 Will Writing and 3.4.5 Deeds)

 This Guidance has also been issued as a technical release, in pdf format.
 That version, which will not be updated for minor consequential changes, and changes to references, is available from here.

-This statement was issued in January 2016 to provide guidance to Members in practice on the provision of legal services to their clients, whether directly or in conjunction with a law firm, and the legal and regulatory conditions which may apply.
+This statement was issued in January 2016 and revised in September 2018,provides guidance to Members in practice on the provision of legal services to their clients, whether directly or in conjunction with a law firm, and the legal and regulatory conditions which may apply.
 The guidance reflects the provisions of the Legal Services Act 2007 (the Act) and other law, as at the date of issue.
 All previous guidance on this subject has now been withdrawn with immediate effect.

 Members should note that there are legitimate differences of interpretation – and therefore considerable uncertainty – with regard to certain definitions in the Act.
 These mean that some provisions of the Act are subject to clarification by the courts and all Members should be aware of the potential for changes in its interpretation.
 In the meantime, ICAEW’s Professional Standards Department has issued a Regulatory Advisory on when to seek a license for probate services which clarifies the boundaries of ICAEW’s regulatory policy on the scope of the reserved activity of Probate, which is available here.